cristaloleg/awesome-manifesto/README.md

 - [ ] pull request must have 2+ approvals
   - changes must be visible to the team members
 - [ ] master is read-only
-  - it's a rule. always. no exceptions.
+  - it's a rule.
+Always.
+No exceptions.
 - [ ] delete branches after a merge
   - better navigation and git performance
 - [ ] release tags